-Gas prices are up — there’s no doubt about that.
-But there are ways to make your trip to the pump less painful.
-There are apps that can help you save money when you fill up.
-Some are just for gas, others are more general travel apps and there are some that help you save on many purchases, not just gas.
+Gas prices have dropped considerably since they reached a peak of $5.016 on June 14, 2022, but consumers are still spending a significant portion of their earnings on fuel.
+You can make your trips to the pump less painful by using apps that help you save money when you fill up.
+Some are just for gas, others are more general travel apps and some help you save on many purchases, not just gas.

 GasBuddy helps you find the cheapest gas in your area by relying on users to post the cost of gas at stations where they fill up.
 When you’re running low, just check the app and it will point you to the cheapest gas near you.

-When you use the Pay with GasBuddy card to fill up, your cash back will automatically be redeemed.
-Plus, the card saves you up to 25 cents per gallon.
+The card works at 95% of gas stations, according to GasBuddy.
+Just pay with your GasBuddy card to fill up, and your cash back will automatically be redeemed.
+The card saves you up to 25 cents per gallon.

 Gas Guru is a directory of gas stations.
-You can search for gas near you, and filter for gas stations that also offer repairs, those with ATMs, those that are open 24 hours a day or those that have a car wash.
-You don’t have to create an account, although you can save your favorite stations so you can see their prices at a glance.
+You can search for gas near you and filter for gas stations that also offer repairs, those with ATMs, those that are open 24 hours a day or those that have a car wash.
+You don’t have to create an account, although you can save your favorite stations so you can see crowdsourced prices at a glance.